ibm-cloud-docs/discovery/sdu.md

 Supported document types: PDF, Word, HTML.
 JSON documents are supported by {{site.data.keyword.discoveryfull}}, but do not open in the SDU editor, because they are structured documents.

-Supported browser for this beta release: Chrome
+Supported browsers for this beta release: Chrome and Firefox

 ## How to annotate your documents
 {: #annotate}